vmathur/far-guesser/README.md

 # 🖼️ FarGuesser.

 FarGuesser.
-- Button animations
 - refactor and get rid of code
+  - change how how notifications works
+  - optimize network calls
 - Add metadata to minting

-Nice to have
-- Leaderboard and collectible view in rule screen
+maybe:
+- add click on map to show username
+- show collected nfts
 ## Getting Started

 This is a [NextJS](https://nextjs.org/) + TypeScript + React app.